10 Composting Facts – Statistics and Data in 2023

 (EPA)

-The majority of waste food in the US is thrown away in landfills.
-Only a small percentage (4.1%) is composted.
-That’s a massive problem because landfills these organic material ends up in landfills where it decomposes and releases methane into the atmosphere.
+Most of the wasted food in the US is thrown away in landfills.
+Only a tiny percentage (4.1%) is composted.
+That’s a massive problem because organic material in landfills decomposes and releases methane into the atmosphere.

 Methane is a greenhouse gas that’s 72 times more potent than carbon dioxide (CO2).
-Food waste is not only a huge waste of resources but also a major contribution to greenhouse gas emissions and climate change.
+Organic material in landfills is a massive waste of resources and a major contributor to greenhouse gas emissions and climate change.

 6. South Korea composts more than any other country globally.